 Staircases are more than just a means of moving from one level to the next.
 They can also make for an excellent focal point, depending on the staircase design.
-Different types of staircases provide specific kinds of appeal and take up varying amounts of space.
+Different types of timber staircases provide specific kinds of appeal and take up varying amounts of space.
+Need staircase ideas?
+To see which staircase design is right for your next interior or exterior project, check out our most popular types of timber staircases.
 Need staircase ideas?
 To see which staircase design is right for your next interior or exterior project, check out our most popular types of staircases.

 Closed Tread Staircase